+- A. Equipment and instruments used for testing and carrying out explosive charges.

+- B. Safe and correct techniques for storing, handling, transporting explosives and related substances.

+- C. Safe and correct procedures for carrying out blasting operations including;

 - a.
+Pre-checks,

+- b.
+Environment monitoring,

+- c.
+Loading explosives and primers,

+- d.
+Setting-up the initiation system,

+- e.
+Checking initiation circuits,

+- f.
+Carrying out shot-firing,

+- g.
+Determination and treatment of misfires

+- h.
+Mixing of explosives ANFO, for operation where it applies

-Equipment and instruments used for testing and carrying out explosive charges. - b.
-Safe and correct techniques for storing, handling, transporting explosives and related substances. - c.
-Safe and correct procedures for carrying out blasting operations including: - i. pre-checks, - ii. environment monitoring, - iii. loading explosives and primers, - iv. setting-up the initiation system, - v. checking initiation circuits, - vi. carrying out shot-firing, - vii. determination and treatment of misfires, - viii. post-blast checks and monitoring, - ix. reporting and recording in accordance with legal requirements. - d.
-Disposal of unwanted or damaged/deteriorated explosives; - E. The employer is required to record and verify details of the Approved Handler's certification, including, name and address, certificate number, all conditions/restrictions, and the expiry date.
+- Post-blast checks and monitoring,

+- j.
+Reporting and recording in accordance with legal requirements.

+- D. Disposal of unwanted or damaged/deteriorated explosives.

+- E. The employer is required to record and verify details of the Approved Handler's certification, including, his name and address, his certificate number, all conditions/restrictions, and the expiry date.
 Most employers retain a copy of the Approved Handler's certificate.
 The original must be kept by the Approved Handler(s) and be readily available to be produced on request of an enforcement officer.